diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

 ## Problem Statement

-The dashboard presented helps the company to understand three key business operation, Delivery Performance, Customer Management, and Logistic Insight.
+The dashboard presented helps the company to understand three key business operations, Delivery Performance, Customer Management, and Logistic Insights.
 The company has data from 1971 to 2019 which includes deliveries, customer information, and revenue.

 The customer has failed to deliver 50% of it's deliveries, which has decreased it's earning potential, with the company only making more money than due from it's customer in 2017.
 Besides, it also has a poor membership retention rate of 10.5%.
-The dashboard aims to provide insights the area the company can make improvements from it's type of service, delivery status, and shipping domain and reduce it's service to most profitable.
+The dashboard aims to provide insights in the areas the company can make improvements from it's type of service, delivery status, and shipping domain and reduce it's service to most profitable.

 ### Steps followed